uozuAho/arduino_due_blank/README.md

 arduino_due_blank_eclipse
 =========================

-NOTE: Broken - needs more work - see TODO section

 This is an Eclipse project to be used as a base for any Arduino Due software.
 It includes a pre-built arduino core for the Arduino Due, a pre-built Atmel library for the Due's processor and all necessary